-It's April, 1988, a month before Kinsey Millhone's thirty-eighth birthday, and she's alone in her office doing paperwork when a young man arrives unannounced.
-He has a preppy air about him and looks as if he'd be carded if he tried to buy booze but Michael Sutton is twenty-seven, an unemployed college dropout.
-Twenty-one years earlier, a four-year-old girl disappeared.
-A recent reference to her kidnapping has triggered a flood of memories.
-Sutton now believes he stumbled on her lonely burial when he was six years old.
-He wants Kinsey's help in locating the child's remains and finding the men who killed her.
-It's a long shot but he's willing to pay cash up front, and Kinsey agrees to give him one day.
-As her investigation unfolds, she discovers Michael Sutton has an uneasy relationship with the truth.
-In essence, he's the boy who cried wolf.
-Is his current story true or simply one more in a long line of fabrications?Grafton moves the narrative between the eighties and the sixties, changing points of view, building multiple subplots, and creating memorable characters.
-Gradually, we see how they all connect.
+From Goodreads ~ It's April 1988, a month before Kinsey Millhone's thirty-eighth birthday, and she's alone in her office catching up on paperwork when a young man arrives unannounced.
+He has a preppy air about him and looks as if he'd be carded if he tried to buy a beer, but Michael Sutton is twenty-seven, an unemployed college dropout.
+More than two decades ago, a four-year-old girl disappeared, and a recent newspaper story about her kidnapping has triggered a flood of memories.
+Sutton now believes he stumbled on her lonely burial and could identify the killers if he saw them again.
+He wants Kinsey's help in locating the grave and finding the men.
+It's way more than a long shot, but he's persistent and willing to pay cash up front.
+Reluctantly, Kinsey agrees to give him one day of her time.

 It's been a couple years since Grafton's last book.